Where to stay? What to do? What to see? The official Niagara Falls Information Page

 Looking for the hotels with the best views of Niagara Falls?
 Want to know which hotels and restaurants are within walking distance of Niagara Falls?
 Where can you find the best shopping, themed restaurants and attractions?
 Where can you stay and avoid the parking congestion of Niagara Falls by walking to all the best attractions and sites?
 Find these answers and more.
 Make the most out of your travels to Niagara Falls by arriving informed.

 NiagaraFallsHotels.com offers a variety of hotels that meet the requirements of all guests.
 You can also be assured of a comfortable stay as each of the hotels has been recognized by TripAdvisor with Certificates of Excellence or Travelers’ Choice Awards.
 Our hotels feature rooms and suites that can accommodate all types of stays.
-From Fallsview rooms and suites at the 4-Diamond Sheraton on the Falls Hotel, or Niagara Falls Crowne Plaza Hotel to spacious family suites at Skyline Hotel & Waterpark, or comfortable Jacuzzi suites at the Clifton Victoria Inn at the Falls formerly the Hampton Inn at the Falls.
-NiagaraFallsHotels.com is also your guide to several American hotels, offering the best rates and room accommodations at the Days Inn at the Falls or Sheraton At The Falls in Niagara Falls New York.
+From Fallsview rooms and suites at the 4-Diamond Sheraton Fallsview Hotel, or Niagara Falls Crowne Plaza Hotel to spacious family suites at Skyline Hotel & Waterpark, or comfortable Jacuzzi suites at the Clifton Victoria Inn at the Falls formerly the Hampton Inn at the Falls.
+NiagaraFallsHotels.com is also your guide to several American hotels, offering the best rates and room accommodations at the Wyndham Garden at Niagara Falls (formerly the Days Inn at the Falls) or Sheraton At The Falls in Niagara Falls New York.
 This site is home to options that make planning a getaway easy.

 Niagara Falls is truly a family destination, and the Falls Avenue Resort offers fun and excitement for all ages.
-All Falls Avenue attractionsare internally connected to the Sheraton on the Falls, Crowne Plaza, and Skyline Hotel through indoor walkways for ease and convenience, including The Fallsview Indoor Waterpark.
-The 3 acre Waterpark stands eight storey’s above Falls Avenue on North America’s largest hotel and indoor Waterpark complex and is guaranteed to put a smile on your face.
-The Waterpark features 16 of the fastest slides around, a mammoth Beach House play area with 1000 gallon tipping bucket, tiny tots play area, two adult only Jacuzzis, a year round activity pool and sundeck, and the largest wave pool in Niagara.
-The park is also a perfect 84 degrees year round so regardless of the weather outside, the park is always home to fun.
+All Falls Avenue attractions are internally connected to the Sheraton Fallsview, Crowne Plaza, and Skyline Hotel through indoor walkways for ease and convenience, including The Fallsview Indoor Waterpark.
+The 3-acre Waterpark stands eight story’s above Falls Avenue on North America’s largest hotel and indoor Waterpark complex and is guaranteed to put a smile on your face.
+The Waterpark features 16 of the fastest slides around, a mammoth Beach House play area with 1000 gallon tipping bucket, tiny tots play area, two adult-only hot tubs, a year-round activity pool and sundeck, and the largest wave pool in Niagara.
+The park is also a perfect 84 degrees year-round so regardless of the weather outside, the park is always home to fun.
 The Fallsview Indoor Waterpark is the only Waterpark in the world that is surrounded by the majesty and wonder of Niagara Falls.

 Niagara Falls Fun Facts